Hakka people: Political and military leadership

 Overseas Hakkas have also been prominent politicians in the countries they had migrated to, many of which are leading political figures of the countries or the Chinese communities there.
 Since the 20th century, there have been twenty Hakkas who had become heads of state or heads of government in different countries.

+The historical trajectory of the Hakka people exhibits notable parallels with that of other socioeconomically successful minority groups, such as Ashkenazi Jews and Irish Protestants, indicating that their patterns of achievement may be closely linked to distinct historical experiences and sociocultural contexts.